Personal Shopper: Critical reception

-Personal Shopper received generally positive reviews from film critics.
-Review aggregator Rotten Tomatoes reports a score of 81% based on 274 reviews with an average rating of 7.2/10.
+Personal Shopper received positive reviews from film critics.
+Review aggregator Rotten Tomatoes reports a score of 81% based on 273 reviews.
 The site's critical consensus reads, "Personal Shopper attempts a tricky series of potentially jarring tonal shifts with varying results, bolstered by a performance from Kristen Stewart that's impossible to ignore."
 On Metacritic, the film holds a rating of 77 out of 100, based on 38 critics.
 The film was booed at its initial screening at the Cannes Film Festival, about which Assayas said, "It happens every once and a while [sic] where people just don't get the ending."
 At its official premiere at Cannes, the film received a 4½-minute standing ovation.

 The Guardian awarded the film five out of five, calling it "uncategorisable yet undeniably terrifying".
 Stephanie Zacharek of Time gave a positive review, writing, "Personal Shopper is a strange and beautifully made film, and both star and director are clearly energized by their dual mission."
 She listed it as one of Times top ten films of 2017.
 A. O. Scott of The New York Times called the film "sleek and spooky, seductive and suspenseful.
 It flirts with silliness, as ghost stories do.
 And also with heartbreak."